Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 Indiana’s deer hunting zones have unique season dates and bag limits.
 Always verify your hunting zone’s regulations before purchasing licenses or permits.

 Indiana enforces daily and seasonal bag limits to ensure sustainable deer populations.
-Generally, hunters are allowed to harvest one antlered deer and one antlerless deer per season, but limits can vary by zone and season.
+Statewide, hunters may take no more than one antlered deer per license year, and antlerless deer harvest is limited by the county antlerless bag limit and any license-specific limits published by the Indiana DNR.

 Legal hunting methods include archery equipment, firearms, and muzzleloaders, with specific restrictions on calibers, draw weights, and other gear requirements.